coderefinery/coderefinery.org/ci.md

 > very good platform for discussing changes to the source-code, performing
 > automatic build upon commits, and setting up a testing infrastructure.
 We are
 > using GitLab extensively now, and plan to expand the automatic deploy and
 > testing that GitLab offers in the near future."
+[Maiken Pedersen]

 ### [Dalton and LSDalton](http://daltonprogram.org)